JackBall1996/utilities/README.md

 ```

 The .pre-commit.config.yaml file specifies what hooks are to be run during each commit.
 As of right now, black and flake8 are currently run as part of our pre-commit checks.

+### Repository

+To ensure pre-commit checks are run on the github repository, a .github/workflows/pre_commit_checks.yml file must be created.

+Once the file has been created in the correct folder and pushed to the repo, it should automatically run under the conditions specified.

 ## To-Do